anthonyhu/anthonyhu.github.io/_posts/2019-12-07-remote-work.md

 example.
 We need PyCharm Professional to do that, which is available freely [for students](https://www.jetbrains.com/student/).

 1. Open your project repository on PyCharm.
-2. Setup the remote interpreter.
-PyCharm → Preferences → Project Interpreter → Click on cogwheel → Add → SSH Interpreter.
+2. Setup the remote interpreter by clicking on: PyCharm (top left) → Preferences → Project Interpreter → Click on the cogwheel (top right) → Add → SSH
+Interpreter.
 3. Select 'New server configuration' and type: Host: \<machine_name>, Username: \<username>
 followed by your password.
 4. Specify the path of the remote interpreter.
 (To get the path, ssh into your remote machine,